 A few differences to note from the “Experiment” to the “Beta” design here: 1) A pre-flight check (security scan) checks for hard coded passwords and warns the user to avoid sending this sensitive info to the AI.
 It can be overly cautious and report false positives, so we wanted to allow the user to review the code and proceed, if clear of passwords.
 2) The user can also now preview the prompt we’re sending to the AI, and decide whether or not to include the source code that the vulnerability was detected in.
 If they are not comfortable sending the code, they can remove it, and a more general explanation of that vulnerability type will be generated.
 3) The AI designers and I decided to associate our AI features with purple, which is used in our marketing design library but not our product design library, to establish a cognitive shortcut and relationship with any AI features across the product.
 Hence, the “Explain vulnerability” button is now in purple and featuring our new GitLab AI icon (courtesy of a designer on the Foundations team).
 4) A feedback collection mechanism now appears at the bottom of the AI results in the drawer, in order to collect feedback and ensure a minimum standard of quality.

 I recorded a walkthrough video of my research insights and included a couple of highlights reels of customers talking, because there’s something compelling about hearing it directly from the user’s mouth, and helps to create empathy for our end users.
-However, due to the participant confidentiality that must stay internal to GitLab team members only, I’ve created a written report that can be shared publicly (and hides the identities of all participants).
+However, due to the participant confidentiality that must stay internal to GitLab team members only, I’ve created a written report that can be shared publicly (and hides the identities of participant names and company names).

 What I’ve learned so far

-• I’ve been working off UX Roadmaps for the past 2 years and have, for the most part, been aware of which projects are in the pipeline, their scope, and what milestone they need to be completed by.
+I’ve been working off UX Roadmaps for the past 2 years and have, for the most part, been aware of which projects are in the pipeline, their scope, and what milestone they need to be completed by.
 This project, however, came out of virtually nowhere, and I’m proud of how the team and I have pivoted and come together to accomplish a lot in a short amount of time, and how quickly we keep learning about the many opportunities that AI presents.
-While the project is still ongoing, I’m proud that I have proven to be resourceful while working under tight deadlines.
+This project proved that I can be resourceful while working under tight deadlines.